-Appendix tables 1 and 2 show the lists of key outcome and the control variables (continuous and categorical) and their descriptive statistics for two different sets of treatment and control groups.
+Table 7 shows the lists of key outcome and the control variables (continuous and categorical) and their descriptive statistics for two different sets of treatment and control groups.
 Our outcome variables of interest include four sets of development indicators.
-They are: income (income by category), expenditure

-(expenditure/consumption by category), asset types and labor market outcomes.
+They are: income (income by category), expenditure (expenditure/consumption by category), asset types, and labor market outcomes.
 Income and expenditure are divided into various sub-groups with statistics shown in per capita household measures.
-Asset and labor market outcomes are also sub-divided into various categories (also described in appendix tables 1 and 2).
-The continuous (monetary) variables in each category are inflation-adjusted using consumer price index (CPI) data from the Bangladesh Bank17 to allow for comparisons across different years.
+Asset and labor market outcomes are also sub-divided into various categories (also described in Table 7).
+The continuous (monetary) variables in each category are inflation-adjusted using consumer price index (CPI)